Salary and Career Info

 Allegion, Bally Design, BioLite, Cascade Maverik Lacrosse, Core Home, FirstBuild, Fisher-Price Brands, GE Appliances, Hallmark Cards, Hamilton Beach Brands, MASH Studios, Melissa and Doug, Menasha Packaging, MSA Safety, Packaging Corporation of America, Pepsi, Rich Products, Staach, Inc., Staples, The Timberland Company

 What makes an RIT education exceptional?
 It’s the ability to complete relevant, hands-on career experience.
 At the graduate level, and paired with an advanced degree, cooperative education and internships give you the unparalleled credentials that truly set you apart.
 Learn more about graduate co-op and how it provides you with the career experience employers look for in their next top hires.

-Cooperative education, internships, and other experiential learning opportunities are optional but strongly encouraged for graduate students in the MFA in industrial design.
+Cooperative education, internships, and other experiential learning opportunities are encouraged for graduate students in the MFA in industrial design.

 RIT’s Office of Career Services and Cooperative Education hosts Creative Industry Day, which connects students majoring in art, design, film and animation, photography, and select computing majors with companies, organizations, creative agencies, design firms, and more.
 You'll be able to network with company representatives and interview directly for open co-op and permanent employment positions.